aidanq06/Trackify/README.md

 ---

-*Please note that Trackify is a fictional project created for the purpose of this exercise.
-The information provided above is for demonstration purposes only and does not represent a real software application.*
+*Disclaimer: This is a pre-production release of Trackify, an innovative student involvement tracking system developed for educational institutions.
+The information presented below is for illustrative purposes and does not reflect an actual deployed software application.*